aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/scan-options-post.rst

         ./scancode -clpieu --json-pp output.json samples --classify --summary --summary-key-files

-    Running the scan with ``--summary --summary-key-files`` Plugins creates summaries for key files with the same license, copyright and other scan informations, at a codebase level (in addition to the codebase level general summary generated by ``--summary`` Plugin)
+    Running the scan with ``--summary --summary-key-files`` Plugins creates summaries for key files with the same license, copyright and other scan information, at a codebase level (in addition to the codebase level general summary generated by ``--summary`` Plugin)

     The resulting JSON file containing the scan results is structured as follows::